 Supporting Young Women to Become Global Leaders of Tomorrow

 Tida has big dreams.
 The 20-year-old wants to become a U.S. Senator; the ﬁrst female president of The Gambia, her country of origin; a doctor; honor the sacriﬁces her parents made for her; and empower and uplift her local communities — and she’s already got a head start on those dreams.
-Next fall, Tida will begin her freshman year as a Government major at Smith College in Massachusetts, becoming the ﬁrst person in her family to attend university in the United States.
+This fall, Tida began her freshman year as a Government major at Smith College in Massachusetts, becoming the ﬁrst person in her family to attend university in the United States.

 Tida’s inspiring journey began about ﬁve years ago when she immigrated to the United States from The Gambia with her father and brother, settling in New York City.